All versions of this manual

 Saving a query

-When users have written, tested and perfected a query, they can save it for later use.
-When saving a query, the user is prompted for a Name, Description and Sharing settings.
+When users have written, tested and perfected a query, they can save it for later use in the next step by selecting NEXT.
+When saving a query, the user is prompted for a Query title, a Description, Tags and Sharing settings.

 Queries can be kept private, shared with everybody or shared specific user groups.
 Some important information on shared queries: